Bob Hannum Polishes Historic Markers in Time for the 250th

 The Director of the Office of Cultural Heritage decided not only to restore this important and unusual artwork, but also track down relatives, cultural officials, editors of art publications, and museum directors to plan a special dedication when the restoration is finished.
 After all, an unusual, important, valuable, and 'lost' work of art by a renown Filipino artist deserves special attention.

 Once the shapes were determined, the next step was locating a tile manufacturer to match the original colors.
-This too was a challenge since few companies do custom colors or small batches.
+This too was a challenge since few companies do custom colors in small batches.
 I finally found Viuva Lamego in Lisbon, Portugal.
 They completed the order and shipped it to Manila to await my return.

 Back to Manila